The Dementia Society Fall Conference - Oct. 18, 2017

 This community-based program offers once-weekly gentle exercise and good fun for dementia partners (caregiver and person with dementia).
 An eight week session is offered three times a year in three different locations in Ottawa.
 Classes are led by qualified fitness instructors from the City of Ottawa.
 For more info click here.

 Before you choose a session and register, please read the following program requirements to help ensure that Minds in Action will be a good fit for you:

 - You’re living with early to mid-stages of dementia.

 - You’ll be able to follow instructions from the fitness instructor and program coordinator.
 Instructions can be repeated and caregivers and volunteers are there to provide support.

 For both the person with dementia and the caregiver:

-- You’ll be able to take part in a one-hour group exercise class involving sitting, standing and walking exercises that can be done at your own pace.
+- You’ll be able to take part in a one-hour group gentle exercise and good fun involving sitting, standing and walking exercises that can be done at your own pace.
 This can include doing the entire class from a seated position.

 - You enjoy trying new activities.

 - You’re comfortable in a group setting (approximately 25 people) and enjoy meeting new people and spending time with others.

 *If you have any questions or concerns about program eligibility, please contact 613-523-4004 or firstname.lastname@example.org